 Are you concerned about losing account information by password theft, phishing, hacking, or keylogging scams?
 Now there is less to worry about.

 The FIDO U2F Security Key by Yubico is a specially designed YubiKey, relying on high-security, public-key cryptography.
-Durable and conveniently sized, just slide it out of its protective sleeve, insert it into any USB port, and it works with any website that supports the FIDO U2F protocol, such as Facebook, Google’s Gmail, Google Apps, GitHub, Dropbox, and Dashlane.
+Durable and conveniently sized, just slide it out of its protective sleeve, insert it into any USB port, and it works with any website that supports the FIDO U2F protocol, such as Facebook, Google’s Gmail, Google Cloud and G Suite, GitHub, Dropbox, and Dashlane.
 And all it takes is a simple touch of a button!

 How it works – 2 simple steps to authentication